dishaghorpade78/searchcode/README.md

 # searchcode
-Searches text RTS Labs utilizing Selenium Webdriver - Java Below libraries/exe would be needed to be downloaded for the program to run. chromedriver.exe byte-buddy-1.8.15.jar
+Searches text RTS Labs utilizing Selenium Webdriver - Java This code is executed in the MAC OS Environment (Chrome Browser Version 90.0.4430.93) Below libraries/exe would be needed to be downloaded for the program to run. chromedriver.exe byte-buddy-1.8.15.jar